scipy/scipy.org/www/mailing-lists.rst

 a delay of up to a day.
 It is okay to post job ads for work involving NumPy/SciPy and related packages if you put "[JOB]" in the subject.

-We also have read-only mailing lists setup for NumPy and SciPy to receive notifications of all SVN checkins and Trac ticket changes.
+We also have read-only mailing lists setup for NumPy and SciPy that provide notifications of all version control checkins and Trac ticket changes.

 .. _before-you-post: